ArcanaFramework/fileformats/docs/source/identification.rst

-IANA-style MIME type, and for additional clarity (i.e. not drowning in a sea of "application/x-\*" types), it can be preferable in some use cases not to worry with closely matching the MIME-type specification for non-standard formats and just use the file-formats namespace inplace of the generic "application/x-" prefix.
+IANA-style MIME type, and for additional clarity (i.e. not drowning in a sea of "application/x-\*" types), it can be preferable in some use cases not to worry with closely matching the MIME-type specification for non-standard formats and just use the *FileFormats* namespace inplace of the generic "application/x-" prefix.
 This can be done by setting ``iana=False`` in the ``to_mime`` function, e.g.

 .. code-block::